Hiero Terminal (HTERM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Hiero Terminal Historical Price

-According to the latest data gathered on Hiero Terminal live price page, the current price of Hiero Terminal is 0.00018754USD.
-The circulating supply of Hiero Terminal(HTERM) is 812.67M HTERM , giving it a market capitalization of $153.29K.
+According to the latest data gathered on Hiero Terminal live price page, the current price of Hiero Terminal is 0USD.
+The circulating supply of Hiero Terminal(HTERM) is 812.67M HTERM , giving it a market capitalization of $156.50K.

 How Does Hiero Terminal (HTERM) Price Prediction Module Work?